How to get from Edinburgh Airport to City Centre

 Where do I get it from?

-You can find the blue and yellow Airlink 100 Express Bus by waiting at stop D in the bus terminal of Edinburgh (EDI) airport.
-The Airlink 100 Express Bus stops at Waverly Bridge, next to Waverly Train Station in the city centre.
+You can find the blue and yellow Airlink Bus at the D stop in the bus terminal of Edinburgh (EDI) Airport.
+The Airlink 100 Express Bus stops at Waverly Bridge, next to Waverly Train Station in Edinburgh city centre.

-The Airlink 100 Express Bus runs every 10 minutes 24/7, so no matter what time you land, you can hop on at a bus and make your way directly to the city centre, making it a highly convenient transfer option.
+The Airlink 100 Express Bus runs every 10 minutes 24/7, so no matter what time you land, you can hop on a bus and make your way directly to the city centre, making this a highly convenient transfer option.

-The Airlink 100 Express Bus stops at Waverly Bridge which is near Princes Street, Waverly Train Station and the main bus station, so it's very easy to travel onwards to your hotel.
+The Airlink 100 Express Bus stops at Waverly Bridge, near Princes Street, Waverly Train Station and the main bus station, which makes it very easy to travel onwards to your hotel.

-There's no luggage storage under the bus, however there are a few luggage rails available.
+There is no luggage storage under the bus, however, there are a few luggage rails available in the bus.

-Book your tickets in advance online to avoid queues and additional time in the airport.
+Book your tickets online, in advance, to avoid queues and additional time at the airport.

-You cannot pay for your ticket in Euros, only GBP.
+You cannot pay for your ticket in Euros, only in GBP.

-How to get from Edinburgh airport to city centre by tram?
+How to get from Edinburgh airport to the city centre by tram?